jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 ## 4. Social Events 👫

-Truth to be told, people like me and you probably don't fancy activities that need to socialize.
+Truth to be told, people like me and you probably don't fancy activities that need to socialise.
 But I assure you, that this is effective.
 I may not be the best person to encourage it, because the social part of me is still in a work-in-progress.
 However, if you really try and provide value for others, they will often provide value to you too.

 ### Attend Conferences

-Conferences can come in all kinds of prices.
+Large tech conferences can be expensive.
+For example, the famous annual Google I/O event costs about \$1,150 for only its general admission ticket!

 To start off, I would encourage you to attend smaller ones first and work up from there.
 Try to set a goal for each conference, such as introduce yourself to 5 people first, or get at least 3 speakers' contacts.

 This kind of conferences is not only good for your social skills, but it enhances your technical skills as well.
 Large companies usually like to share the use cases and limitations of the technologies that they are speaking about, giving you multiple key insights that would otherwise require you to experiment for days.